new solar rebate offer

 The Government’s Victorian Solar Homes program means more Victorians can now install solar panel systems in their homes and make those power bills look a whole lot better.

-The government will initially offer around half price solar systems for up to 24,000 households in the state for installations from 19 August 2018.
+The government will now offer solar system rebates for up to 720,000 households in 2019.

 The rebate will cover $2,225 of the solar system cost for eligible households.
 The scheme is in addition to the STC solar incentives that are already available for new solar system purchases.
 Which is a Federal Government Initiative.
 Don’t understand all that ask us to make it clear for you.